Julian-AT/zero_one_hack_01/README.md

-# Team Attention Seeker - Track 1 (Industry) Submission
+# Team Attention Seeker: Track 1 (Industry) Submission

-We test whether a model can actually learn the grammar of semiconductor fab routes or just memorize them.
-It learns to predict the next step, complete partial routes, and flag rule violations from synthetic data, and we check real generalization by holding out an entire product family at test time.
+We test whether a model can learn the grammar of semiconductor fab routes or only memorize them.
+It learns to predict the next step, complete partial routes, and flag rule violations from synthetic data.
+We measure generalization by holding out an entire product family at test time.

 We built and compared **three approaches** on a single shared benchmark:

-- **Transformer** — `models/transformer_xlstm/`.
-A decoder transformer (optionally xLSTM) with a compositional tokenizer and multitask validity/rule heads.
+- **Transformer** (`models/transformer_xlstm/`): a decoder transformer (optionally xLSTM) with a compositional tokenizer and multitask validity/rule heads.
 Our most mature model.
-- **SSL-Hybrid** — `models/self-supervised/`.
-A self-supervised transformer with semantic-feature
-  and family embeddings, plus retrieval/rerank.
+- **SSL-Hybrid** (`models/self-supervised/`): a self-supervised transformer with semantic-feature and family embeddings, plus retrieval/rerank.
-- **Neurosymbolic** — `models/neurosymbolic/`.
-A symbolic grammar and 10-rule oracle with role
-  induction, ranked by a zero-parameter PPM.
+- **Neurosymbolic** (`models/neurosymbolic/`): a symbolic grammar and 10-rule oracle with role induction, ranked by a zero-parameter PPM.

-The three submission tasks (next-step prediction, sequence completion, anomaly detection) are scored via `eval_metrics.py`.
-The results can be found here:
-[`submission/UNIFIED_BENCHMARK.md`](submission/UNIFIED_BENCHMARK.md); the technical write-up is in [`REPORT.md`](REPORT.md).
+The three submission tasks (next-step prediction, sequence completion, anomaly detection) are scored with `eval_metrics.py`.
+Results are in [`submission/UNIFIED_BENCHMARK.md`](submission/UNIFIED_BENCHMARK.md).
+The technical write-up is in [`REPORT.md`](REPORT.md).

 ## Run it on Leonardo (GPU)